Scenario Reduction for Distributionally Robust Optimization: Scenario Reduction for DRO with Approximation Guarantee

 Our goal for this framework is to obtain worst-case guarantees on the approximation quality of the solution \(\tilde{x}\in\mX\) obtained from solving the optimization problem with the reduced set of scenarios.
 Such an approximation guarantee typically looks like

 with \(\alpha \geq 1\).
 This means that the approximate solution has a worst-case objective guarantee that is no worse than a factor \(\alpha\) when compared to the original worst-case objective value.
 In this setting, we call \(\tilde{x}\) an \emph{\(\alpha\)-approximation} of problem~\eqref{Eq:DRO}.
+Our results holds for distributions with both discrete and continuous scenario sets unless specified otherwise.